Feature: #107537 - System resource API for system file access and public URI generation

 Impact

-All places in TYPO3 core where URLs are generated from specified resources have been adapted to use the new API.
-This means, all of those places now support the new PKG syntax to specify resources and all resulting URLs have cache busting applied.
+All parts of the TYPO3 Core where URLs are generated from specified resources now use the new API.
+This means all of those places support the new PKG syntax and have cache busting applied automatically.

-TYPO3 installations using other syntax than the mentioned supported ones need to migrate resource reference to new and/or supported syntax.
-Most notably, resource identifiers like typo3conf/ext/my_ext/Resources/Public/Image.svg do not work any more consistently throughout the system and must be replaced using EXT or PKG resource identifier syntax.
+TYPO3 installations using other syntax than the supported ones need to migrate their resource references.
+Resource identifiers such as typo3conf/ext/my_ext/Resources/Public/Image.svg no longer work consistently throughout the system and must be replaced with EXT or PKG resource identifiers.

-• Consistency throughout the system regarding system resource resolving and URL generation.
+• Consistency throughout the system for system resource resolving and URL generation.

-• A more intuitive API that helps to avoid (sometimes security related) mistakes.
+• A more intuitive API that helps avoid mistakes, including security-related ones.

-• Consolidation of all code that is currently resolving system resources and generating URLs.
+• Consolidation of all code currently resolving system resources and generating URLs.

-• Enabling features to be built on top, like publishing such system resources to a CDN and letting TYPO3 generate CDN URLs directly - instead of error-prone code that is trying to pick up URLs from parsed HTML output.
+• A foundation for future features such as publishing system resources to a CDN and letting TYPO3 generate CDN URLs directly instead of parsing HTML output.

 Outlook

-• Implement flexible resource publishing in Composer and classic mode, allowing different publishing strategies, as well as configuring different and more public resource folders or files
+• Implement flexible resource publishing in Composer and classic mode, allowing different publishing strategies and configuration of additional public resource folders or files.

-• Using this API in all areas, that consume private resources, most notably Fluid template files
+• Use this API in all areas that consume private resources, most notably Fluid template files.

-• Replace FAL storage for system assets completely, by leveraging the "app" to contain resources like Fluid templates, CSS files, logos, images, or even complete themes
+• Replace FAL storage for system assets completely by leveraging the app resource to contain templates, CSS files, logos, images, or even complete themes.